sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Known_Issues/README.md

   - Timeout problems connecting to emulator
   - Application covers near to the left/right screen edge are rendered incorrectly when emulator is running in landscape mode - part of the cover is darker.

-### Debugging

-  - GDB may crash occasionally when stepping into code.

 ### General / Other

   - Microsoft Hyper-V is incompatible with Virtualbox ([Virtualbox ticket 16801](https://www.virtualbox.org/ticket/16801)).
 Please, check that it's disabled in Windows Features before starting the Emulator or the Build Engine.
 This is a known issue especially with Windows 10.